DreWulff/UT99ServerManager-DiscordBot/README.md

     python bot.py

 ## Commands
+* **/run [gamemode] [players] [map=Random]**:
-* **/run [gamemode] [players]**: This command launches a server with the desired gamemode.
-The server will be filled with bots as to satisfy the amount of players specified as a minimum.
-Only one server can be launched by the bot at any time.
+  * Launches a server with the desired gamemode.
+  * The server will be filled with bots as to satisfy the amount of players specified as a minimum.
+  * Only one server can be launched by the bot at any time.
+  * The map is selected by random as a default, but can be optionally specified.

+* **/maps**:
-* **/maps**: Shows the user a list of the available maps for a certain gamemode.
+  * Shows the user a list of the available maps for a certain gamemode.

+* **/stop**:
-* **/stop**: Stops the currently running server.
+  * Stops the currently running server.

+* **/join**:
-* **/join**: Shows the user that sent the command an ephemeral message that indicates the current public IP and port of the running server, alongside instructions to join.
+  * Shows the user that sent the command an ephemeral message that indicates the current public IP and port of the running server, alongside instructions to join.

+* **/help**:
-* **/help**: Shows the user that sent the command an ephemeral message that explains each command supported by the bot.
+  * Shows the user that sent the command an ephemeral message that explains each command supported by the bot.

 ## Notes
 * The bot checks if certain files are present to see what gamemodes and maps are available.